BBualdo/Life-is-a-Game/README.md

 14. I decided to change font from custom BlenderProBold to Orbitron.
 That solved the problem.
 15. I restructurized my code a little and provided **Context** to handle the user authentication.
 Still have to implement middleware to protect unauthorized pages.
 16. Finally, I decided to use middleware-like approach.
 I made folder's group named _pages_ and there are 2 another groups: _auth_ and _protected_.
 Now, whenever user is logged in or not, layout in _pages_ group will decide where to redirect the user.
+17. I have displayed user name using getCurrentUser method when user is signed in.

+#### Home Page

+1. I've styled the Navbar with routes, logo and logout button.